Cuvântul (magazine): History

-In 2007, the magazine was published by the trio of Răzvan Ţupa, Cosmin Perţa and Teodor Dună, during which time its format grew to 48 pages.
-Beginning with issues 8-9/2008, Cuvântul inaugurated a third series, with Paul Cernat as editor in chief and the new subtitle Revistă de sinteză şi orientare ("A Magazine of Synthesis and Orientation").
+In 2007, the magazine was published by the trio of Răzvan Țupa, Cosmin Perța and Teodor Dună, during which time its format grew to 48 pages.
+Beginning with issues 8-9/2008, Cuvântul inaugurated a third series, with Paul Cernat as editor in chief and the new subtitle Revistă de sinteză și orientare ("A Magazine of Synthesis and Orientation").
 The change also brought a new conference cycle, which focused on the historical development of Romanian culture within its Central and Eastern European context, with such themes as the cultural history of Greater Romania, the regional spread of modernism, the characteristics of popular history in European countries, or the interwar intellectuals' support for eugenics and racism.
 In this context, the magazine also launched the book collection ADDENDA Cuvântul.

 Cuvântul's new projects were touched by controversy in 2008, when researcher Sorin Antohi became involved in its "Greater Romania" conference.
 At the time, other press venues published revelations that Antohi had falsified some of his academic credentials, and that he had been, in his youth, an informer of the communist secret police (the Securitate).
-In his column for Șapte Seri magazine, Răzvan Ţupa noted that, based on such revelations, Cuvântul would discontinue its relationship with Antohi, and suggested that the infiltration of "sad Securitate people" on the review's staff was equivalent to the interwar Cuvântul having become a mouthpiece for the fascist Iron Guard.
+In his column for Șapte Seri magazine, Răzvan Țupa noted that, based on such revelations, Cuvântul would discontinue its relationship with Antohi, and suggested that the infiltration of "sad Securitate people" on the review's staff was equivalent to the interwar Cuvântul having become a mouthpiece for the fascist Iron Guard.